Bodyguard Kiba (1973 film): In popular culture

 An altered version of the same passage (substituting "Chiba the bodyguard" with "the Lord"), complete with erroneous attribution to Ezekiel by the character of Jules Winnfield (Samuel L. Jackson), appears in Quentin Tarantino's 1994 film Pulp Fiction.

+The passage was quoted with some alterations by Pete Hegseth during a monthly worship service at the Pentagon on April 16, 2026.